AadeshNavgire/learning/README.md

 The graphical representation is same as sigmodi, but softmax is use for multi-class classification.

 Neural network regression specifically refers to neural network designed for regression task, with modification in the output layer and loss function to handle continues output.

+### Normal distribution/Gaussian distribution
+It is a probability distribution that describes how data is distributed in a symmetric.

+Application:  1) Gaussian Navie bays classifier.
+2) Linear regression
+3) Data normalization

+### Bernoulli distribution
+It is probability distribution which is used where out dataset contain yes, no or 0 or 1 or success or failure term.

+	p(success) = p
+	p(failure) = 1-p

+### Binomial distribution
+It is a generalized distribution to multiple trials, it is a number of successes in a fixed number of independent trails.

+Bernouli distribution vs Binomial distribution

+It has only one trail vs It has number of trails

+Two outcome vs Number of success in n trails

+One parameter p(probability of success) vs Two parameters n (number of trails) & p (probability of success)

+### LSTM (Long Short‑Term Memory)
+is a type of recurrent neural network (RNN) that can learn and remember information over long sequences.
+It uses special gates to decide what information to remember, update, or forget, making it useful for tasks like time series, speech, and text prediction